Induction cooking: Theory

 An induction cooker wirelessly transfers electrical energy by induction from a coil of wire into a metal vessel.
-The coil is mounted under the cooking surface, and a low-radio-frequency (typically ~25–50 kHz) alternating current is passed through it.
+The coil is mounted under the cooking surface, and a low-radio-frequency (typically 25 kHz) alternating current is passed through it.
 The current in the coil creates a dynamic electromagnetic field which is strongly magnetic.
 When a suitable electrically conductive pot is brought close to the cooking surface, the oscillating field induces large eddy currents in the pot.
 The coil has many turns, while the bottom of the pot effectively forms a single shorted turn.
 This forms a transformer that steps down the voltage and steps up the current.
 This large current flowing through the base of the pot produces heat through Joule heating; the cookware then in turn heats its contents by heat conduction.

-For high efficiency there should be as little electrical resistance in the coil and as much as possible in the pan so that most of the heat is developed in the pan.
+For high efficiency, electrical resistance should be minimized in the coil and maximized in the pan to allow most of the heat to develop in the pan.

 At the frequencies typically used in induction cooking, currents flow mostly on the outside of conductors (the skin effect).
 Reducing the skin effect in the coil reduces its resistance and the heat wasted in the coil.
 Therefore, the coil is made from litz wire, which is a bundle of many smaller insulated wires woven together in parallel.
 Litz wire reduces skin effect, and coil resistance, so that the coil stays cool.
 Conversely, increased skin effect in the cookware results in more efficient coupling, which is one of the factors making ferrous materials preferable.